cds-astro/astroquery.cds/docs/cds.rst

 ===========================================================

-We now want to bind a spatial and a properties constraints to the Constraints object so that our mocserver query returns all the datasets matching those two constraints.
+We now want to bind a spatial and a properties constraints to the Constraints object so that our cds query returns all the datasets matching those two constraints.

 .. code:: python3